 - Your hair’s natural fats and lipids (the ingredients that keep and maintain your hair’s ability to hold moisture)

 Excessive heat can fry your hair’s ability to bounce, and, over time, bounce back into its truest form.
-To cultivate your truest pattern with longevity, use a heat protectant on any occasion you choose to break out the blow-dryer, flat iron or any hot tool.
+To cultivate your truest pattern with longevity, use a heat protectant for curly hair on any occasion you choose to break out the blow-dryer, flat iron or any hot tool.

 It’s easy to sleep on the utility of scrunchies, despite how effortlessly adorable they look sweeping up your curls on a low-key day where the sweatpants are staying on.